15 Short Inspirational Stories with a Moral [Motivational stories]

 6. The Fisherman and the Businessman (My Favourite Motivational Story)

-Once upon a time there was a businessman who was sitting on the beach in a small Italian village.
+Once upon a time, there was a businessman sitting on a beach in a small Italian village.

-As he sat, taking a brief break from the stress of his daily schedule, he saw a fisherman rowing a small boat back into the harbour.
+As he sat enjoying a break from the stress of his daily schedule, he saw a fisherman rowing a small boat back into harbour.
 In the boat were a few large fish.

 The businessman was confused, “Why don’t you fish for longer to catch even more?”

 “More?
-This is enough to feed my entire family and even offer some to my neighbours,” the fisherman said.
+This is enough to feed my entire family and even offer some to my neighbours,” said the fisherman.

-The fisherman replied, “Well, I’ve usually have caught my fish by late morning, at which point I go home, kiss my wife, and play with my kids.
+The fisherman replied, “Well, I have usually caught my fish by late morning, at which point I go home, kiss my wife, and play with my kids.
 In the afternoon, I take a nap and read.
 In the evening, I go to the village to have a drink with my friends, play guitar, sing, and dance into the night!”

 Putting his entrepreneurial hat on, the businessman offered a suggestion.

-To this, the fisherman asks, “And after that?”
+To this, the fisherman asked, “And after that?”

-The businessman laughs, “After that, you’ll be able to live like a king, take your company public, float your shares and be rich!”
+The businessman laughed, “After that, you’ll be able to live like a king, take your company public, float your shares, and be rich!”

 “And after that?”
-Asks the fisherman once more.
+Asked the fisherman once more.

 Puzzled, the fisherman replies, “But isn’t that what I’m doing already?”